 Russians kill seven civilians in Donetsk Oblast over past day

-Seven civilians were killed and 15 more were wounded in Russian attacks on Donetsk Oblast on 6 July.
+Seven people were killed and nine others were injured as a result of Russian attacks on Donetsk Oblast on 10 July.

 Source: Vadym Filashkin, Head of Donetsk Oblast Military Administration, on Telegram

-Quote: "On 6 July, the Russians killed seven residents of Donetsk Oblast: four in Kostiantynivka, two in Druzhkivka and one in Novohryhorivka.
-Another 15 people in the region were wounded during the day."
+Quote: "On 10 July, the Russians killed seven residents of Donetsk Oblast: three in Pokrovsk, one in each of Zapovidne, Rodynske, Zatyshok and Viroliubivka.
+Another nine people in the oblast were injured over the past 24 hours."

-Details: In total, since the start of the full-scale invasion, at least 3,321 civilians in Donetsk Oblast have been killed by the Russians and at least 7,470 more have been wounded.

-Filashkin emphasised that these figures do not include those killed in Mariupol and Volnovakha.

 Support Ukrainska Pravda on Patreon!